20 Skills to Help You Manage Your Money in Your 20s

-If you find it easy to dip into your savings account when you are running short, you need to find a way to protect your savings.
+If you find it too easy to dip into your savings account when you find yourself running short on cash, it's time to take action.

-Your emergency fund needs to be easily accessible so that you can cover unexpected expenses right away, but you can move the rest of your savings to accounts that are more difficult to access.
+Your emergency fund should be liquid and easily accessible so that you can cover unexpected expenses right away, but you can move the rest of your savings to accounts that are more difficult to access.

-For instance, an online bank for your savings account can add a few extra days to the time it takes to transfer your money, which may give you the cooling off period you need before you make an impulse purchase.
+For instance, putting your money in an online bank can add a few extra days to the time it takes to transfer your money, which may give you the cooling-off period you need before you make an impulse purchase.
 CDs are another option if you can find any with competitive interest rates—they'll impose a penalty if you try to withdraw before the time period is up.

 It helps to have friends that can support your financial choices.
-Although you likely will not spend a lot of time talking about your financial choices, it is good to have friends that like to hunt for deals or that encourage you to save money when needed.
+Although you probably won't spend a lot of time talking about your bank accounts, it's still good to have friends who understand what you're trying to do.

-Some friends may want you to constantly spend money while others are more supportive of you reach your goals.
-Building a good financial support network can help you reach your goals more effectively.
+Some friends may encourage you to spend money while others are more supportive of your goals.
+Building a good financial support system can help you reach those goals more effectively.

 Check Your Credit Report Regularly